 Colleges won’t ask for much on their waitlist forms.
 Most will simply want you to indicate whether or not you would like to remain on the waitlist, while others may ask you to write a short essay on your interest in the institution.

 I’m not insinuating you should annoy the admission office to the point where they don’t want you anymore, but don’t be afraid to show your interest.
 If you’re not satisfied with the information the college already has on you, elaborate on your passion for the school and your achievements since submitting your original application.
 Call them once every week or two asking about any updates.
+Write an appeal letter.
 If you really want to attend there, let them know.